 A licensed graduate professional counselor may practice graduate professional counseling for 2 years under the supervision of an approved supervisor while fulfilling the 2 years post graduate supervised clinical experience.
 The following persons are approved by the Board to supervise a LGPC.
 License Clinical Professional Counselor (LCPC), Licensed Clinical Social Work (LCSW), Licensed Psych Nurse, Licensed Clinical marriage Family Therapists (LCM), a Licensed Psychiatrist or a licensed Psychologist.

-Three months before the expiration date of your graduate license download the transfer application from the website- www.dhmh.state.md.us/bopc submit to the Board for review.
+Three months before the expiration date of your graduate license download the LGPC Extension application from our website, www.health.maryland.gov/bopc/ located under the Professional Counselors tab.

 4201 Patterson Avenue, Baltimore, MD 21215